Uvira: Religion

-Uvira is predominantly Christian, encompassing a heterogeneous spectrum of denominations.
-The Roman Catholic Church holds a prominent position in the city, housing the episcopal seat of the Diocese of Uvira alongside its cathedral and 18 parochial jurisdictions.
-Protestant Christianity is also well-established, represented by diverse sects such as Pentecostals, Free Methodist Church, the Communauté Baptiste au Centre de l'Afrique (CBCA), the Communauté des Églises Libres de Pentecôte en Afrique (CELPA), Missões Evangelísticas Vinde Amados Meus (MEVAM), Church of the Dominators, and Seventh-day Adventist Church.
-Additionally, there is a notable presence of revivalist congregations and restorationist movements, including Jehovah's Witnesses.
+Uvira is predominantly Christian.
+The Roman Catholic Church housed the episcopal seat of the Diocese of Uvira alongside its cathedral and 18 parochial jurisdictions.
+Protestant Christianity is represented by diverse sects such as Pentecostals, Free Methodist Church, the Communauté Baptiste au Centre de l'Afrique (CBCA), the Communauté des Églises Libres de Pentecôte en Afrique (CELPA), Missões Evangelísticas Vinde Amados Meus (MEVAM), Church of the Dominators, and Seventh-day Adventist Church.
+There is also a notable presence of revivalist congregations and restorationist movements, including Jehovah's Witnesses.

-The Kimbanguist Church, a distinctly Congolese Christian sect, constitutes a significant facet of the city's religious identity.
-Non-Christian faiths, although constituting a minority, contribute to the city's spiritual diversity.
-This includes a small Muslim community as well as other religious entities such as the Church of "Dieu Poisson", colloquially referred to as Mayebo.
+The Kimbanguist Church constitutes a significant component of the city's religious makeup, alongside a small Muslim community and other religious entities such as the Church of "Dieu Poisson", colloquially referred to as Mayebo.

 Education

-Students in Uvira participate in a march against corruption in education as part of the International Anti-Corruption Day commemorations, organized by Centre de Recherche sur l'Anti-Corruption (CERC) with 35 secondary schools on 8–9 December 2018, under the slogan "United Against Corruption for Development, Peace and Security".
+Students in Uvira participate in a march against corruption in education as part of the International Anti-Corruption Day commemorations.

 Education encompasses primary, secondary, and higher education institutions.
 The city hosts a wide range of public, private, and conventional schools, as well as institutions of higher learning.
 The educational system operates within the framework of the Congolese national education system, which is managed by three ministries: the Ministry of Primary, Secondary and Professional Education (Ministère de l'Enseignement Primaire, Secondaire et Professionnel; MEPSP), the Ministry of Higher and University Education (Ministère de l'Enseignement Supérieur et Universitaire; MESU), and the Ministry of Social Affairs (Ministère des Affaires Sociales; MAS).

 The city's foundations of education are linked to the colonial system of the Belgian Congo.
 At the time, the Congolese education structure mirrored that of Belgium.
 Primary education lasted six years (ages 6–12), followed by a secondary cycle of six years, divided into lower and upper levels.
 Secondary studies were organized into three main tracks: classical humanities (Greek, Latin, mathematics), modern humanities (technical, scientific, commercial), and professional or domestic humanities.
 Completion of the secondary cycle awarded the Diplôme d'État (State Diploma), equivalent to the French baccalauréat, granting access either to higher non-university studies (two to four years) or to university studies.
 The higher cycle included candidature years, a licentiate program, and potentially a doctoral thesis.
 This colonial legacy strongly influenced the organization of schools in Uvira after independence.

 Like elsewhere in the DRC, Uvira's education system is organized in the following stages: